antixenoinitiative/axiwiki/redline-cleaned.md

 ### Titan Materials

 The surface of the Titan is covered with interesting features and some of the smallest details, blemishes, can be mined for materials.
 The blemishes are black, green, and orange in color and each have specific locations, one for each material.
-An Abrasion blaster can be used on the blemishes for expidited and efficient yields, but a laser works just fine, if only slower.
+An Abrasion blaster can be used on the blemishes for expidited and efficient yields (2 or 3 per shot), but a laser works just fine, if only slower.
-Example of a successful abrasion blaster shot, yields 2 or 3:
+Example of a successful abrasion blaster shot, this case yielded 3:
 [![Grimscrub Blasted a Blemish](/img/maelstrom_mining_01.png)](/img/maelstrom_mining_01.png)

-### Titan Materials tabset {.tabset}

-#### **Hardened Surface Fragments**

-Picture of Fragment A

-####

-Picture of Fragment B

-####

-Picture of Fragment C

 ### Titan Research Extractions

 In order to locate research limpet points on the Titan's surface, the OC Pulse Wave Scanner is required equipment and the pulse function must be assigned to a fire-group.
 The pulse is significantly shorter that the mining analyzer, so pulse often.
 There are only a few limpet attach points that can be found; the limpet attach point will be eliminated after one or two successful extractions.
 They respawn after about five minutes.

-### Titan Extractions tabset {.tabset}

-#### **General Body Samples**

-- Picture of "Titan Tissue Sample"
+- Titan Tissue Sample
-- Picture of "Titan Partial Tissue Sample"
+- Titan Partial Tissue Sample
-- Picture of "Titan Deep Tissue Sample"
+- Titan Deep Tissue Sample

-#### **Maw Samples**

-- Picture of "Titan Maw Tissue Sample"
+- Titan Maw Tissue Sample
-- Picture of "Titan Maw Partial Sample"
+- Titan Maw Partial Tissue Sample
-- Picture of "Titan Maw Deep Tissue Sample"
+- Titan Maw Deep Tissue Sample

 ### Titan Combat Protocols